mikejmcguirk/Neovim-Win10-Lazy/README.md

 - To be able to install fzf, just install cmake using the Windows binary distribution

-- Treesitter requires a C compiler to be installed and defined in path in order to build.
-If you do not have one, the easiest solution is to download Zig for Windows, which will automatically install and set paths for the necessary files
+- Treesitter requires a C compiler to be installed and defined in path in order to build its parsers.
+If you do not have one, the easiest solution is to download Zig for Windows and set a path to the directory the files are unzipped to

 - Using nvim or configuring Undotree through a symlink can cause inconsistent behavior with whether Undotree names the file history based on the symlink or the absolute file path.
 Avoiding symlinks with Neovim is recommended if using Undotree